Methicillin-resistant Staphylococcus aureus: Animals

-Antibiotic use in livestock increases the risk that MRSA will develop among the livestock; strains MRSA ST 398 and CC398 are transmissible to humans.
+Antibiotic use in livestock increases the risk that MRSA will develop among the livestock and other animals that may reside near them; strains MRSA ST398 and CC398 are transmissible to humans.
 Generally, animals are asymptomatic.

 Domestic pets are susceptible to MRSA infection by transmission from their owners; conversely, MRSA-infected pets can also transmit MRSA to humans.

 Athletes

 Locker rooms, gyms, and related athletic facilities offer potential sites for MRSA contamination and infection.
 Athletes have been identified as a high-risk group.
 A study linked MRSA to the abrasions caused by artificial turf.
 Three studies by the Texas State Department of Health found the infection rate among football players was 16 times the national average.
 In October 2006, a high-school football player was temporarily paralyzed from MRSA-infected turf burns.
-His infection returned in January 2007 and required three surgeries to remove infected tissue, and three weeks of hospital stay.
+His infection returned in January 2007 and required three surgeries to remove infected tissue and three weeks of hospital stay.

 In 2013, Lawrence Tynes, Carl Nicks, and Johnthan Banks of the Tampa Bay Buccaneers were diagnosed with MRSA.
 Tynes and Nicks apparently did not contract the infection from each other, but whether Banks contracted it from either individual is unknown.
 In 2015, Los Angeles Dodgers infielder Justin Turner was infected while the team visited the New York Mets.
 In October 2015, New York Giants tight end Daniel Fells was hospitalized with a serious MRSA infection.